 It is important that you know the different weightings (%) of the assessment objectives, as this affects how the examiner will assess your work.
-For example, assessment objective 1 (AO1: Knowledge and understanding of mathematical techniques) is worth 40-50% of the total marks in Papers 2 and 4, but 60-70% of the total marks in Papers 1 and 3.
+For example, Assessment Objective 1 (AO1: Knowledge and understanding of mathematical techniques) is worth 40-50% of the total marks in Papers 1 and 2.